Time Travel Debug for C/C++

 settings, if any.
 The workspace and user setting can be found in the UDB area in the Extensions

-Environment variables to add to the environment for the program.
+Environment variables to add to the environment for the program being

-These environment variables are applied to the program, not to UDB.
-If you would like to
+Note that these environment variables are only applied to the program, not to

-you can do so by supplying command-line arguments under
+You can also configure UDB by supplying command-line arguments via

 For example, using a POSIX-compatible shell: